 5. Who is a point of contact who can answer additional queries?

 Answer: CPI has a dedicated security team that is happy to answer any questions.
 Feel free to contact CPI support center.

 6. Has CPI amended existing controls, or implemented new controls to resolve and mitigate the impact the cyber-attack has had on the business?

 Answer: CPI is awaiting investigation findings and disclosure of the supply-chain attacks and will implement any additional best practices that may come out of the discovery.

 7. If controls are unable to be implemented, is the organization able to implement compensating controls or methods to avoid future cyber-attacks?

 Additionally, Google also experienced a significant outage in December.
 On December 14th, Google announced “Today, (Monday) at 3:47AM PT Google experienced an authentication system outage for approximately 45 minutes due to an internal storage quota issue.
 Services requiring users to log in experienced high error rates during this period…” The Google services affected were YouTube, Google Meet, Hangouts, Google Maps, Google Docs, Google Drive and Google Calendar.
-Although CPI utilizes all these services, it had no affect on our regular business practices.
+Although CPI utilizes all these services, it had no effect on our regular business practices.

-CPI’s security team is well informed and equipped to remain vigilant and dynamically prepared for any attacks.
+CPI’s security team is well-informed and equipped to remain vigilant and dynamically prepared for any attacks.
 Our CJIS compliant and Nlets audited Tier III+ data center remains secure and will continue to get security upgrades to hardware and software as necessary.

 For more on CPI’s Software as a Service housed in CPI’s data center, please visit https://www.openfox.com/products/saas-hosting/